NeilJustice/ZenUnitAndMetalMock/README.md

 // test names throughout often-large test files),
 // this design makes it a breeze to quickly review
 // test classes for what they test, their test name quality and cohesion,
-// and most importantly by extension,
+// and by extension easily review classes under test
-// easily review classes-under-test for quality and cohesion,
+// for continued quality and cohesion of responsibilities.
-// resulting in better software over the long term.

 // The SPEC macro specifies a standard-issue void test:
 SPEC(LowerBoundGreaterThanUpperBound_Throws)